-- A. Specify supervision will occur at a minimum of four (4) hours of one-to-one direct supervision monthly, and that the supervisor is ultimately responsible for the test results; - B. State the supervisor of a polygraph applicant shall review samples of the audio/video recordings of polygraphs and/or otherwise observe the examiner; and provide supervision and consultation on question formulation for polygraph exams, report writing, and other issues related to the provision of polygraph testing of sex offenders.
-The supervisor shall review and co-sign all polygraph examination reports completed by a polygraph examiner under their supervision; - C. Outline the components of supervision to include, but not limited to: - a.
-Preparation for a polygraph examination - b.
-Review/live observation of an examination - c.
-Review of video and/or audio tapes of an examination - d.
-Review of other data collected during an examination - D. State supervision must continue for the entire time an examiner remains at the Intent to Apply or Associate Level; - E. State the applicant shall comply with the Standards as well as all other requirements outlined in the SOMB Administrative Policies - 4.910 Required notifications to SOMB: Providers listed under section 4.800 shall provide the following notifications to SOMB as applicable:
+- A. Specify supervision will occur at a minimum of four (4) hours of one-to-one direct supervision monthly, and that the supervisor is ultimately responsible for the test results. - B. State the supervisor of a polygraph applicant shall review samples of the audio/video recordings of polygraphs and/or otherwise observe the examiner; and provide supervision and consultation on question formulation for polygraph exams, report writing, and other issues related to the provision of polygraph testing of sex offenders.
+The supervisor shall review and co-sign all polygraph examination reports completed by a polygraph examiner under their supervision. - C. Outline the components of supervision to include, but not limited to: - 1.
+Preparation for a polygraph examination - 2.
+Review/live observation of an examination - 3.
+Review of video and/or audio tapes of an examination - 4.
+Review of other data collected during an examination - D. State supervision must continue for the entire time an examiner remains at the Intent to Apply or Associate Level. - E. State the applicant shall comply with the Standards and Guidelines as well as all other requirements outlined in the SOMB Administrative Policies. - 4.910 Required notifications to SOMB: Providers listed under section 4.900 shall provide the following notifications to SOMB as applicable: - A. Notify the SOMB in writing within two (2) weeks of changes to contact information.
+In such cases where a change in agency affiliation has occurred, individuals shall be required to provide updated information, where applicable on the treatment provider/client contract, description of program services, supervision agreement, and any other information pertinent to the change of employment Changes to contact information include any of the following: - 1.
+Name - 2.
+Agency - 3.
+Address - 4.
+Phone number - 5.
+Email address - 6.
+Supervisor - B. Notify the SOMB in writing within 10 days of any arrest, conviction, nolo contender plea, or deferred judgment (other than a traffic violation of 7 points or less) for a municipal ordinance violation, misdemeanor, or felony, and sentence plea.
+The SOMB will be updated by the Colorado Bureau of Investigation of any of the above, and will consider such information, including proper notification of the SOMB, in its decision making related to whether an individual should continue to be listed with the SOMB. - 4.1000 POLYGRAPH EXAMINER Associate Level: An Associate Level polygraph examiner may administer post-conviction sex offender polygraph tests under the supervision of a Full Operating